ampproject/amphtml/extensions/amp-animation/amp-animation.md

 Specify media queries with the `media` property.
 This property can contain any expression allowed for [Window.matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API and corresponds to `@media` CSS rule.

-When specified, the animation component will only appear when met with the defined environment.
+When specified, the animation component will only execute when the environment supports the specified CSS feature.

 #### Supports condition

 Specify supports conditions using the supports property.
 The support property contains any expression allowed for [CSS.supports](https://developer.mozilla.org/en-US/docs/Web/API/CSS/supports) API and corresponds to `@supports` CSS rule.

-When specified, the animation component will only appear when met with the defined environment.
+When specified, the animation component will only execute when the environment supports the specified CSS feature.

 ### Animation `switch` statement